exabrial/mockito-object-injection/README.md

  }
 ```

+* Testing a "unit" of code is a unit test.
+In Java, typically a class is the smallest unit of code.

 ## Examples

 This JUnit5 extension allows you to arbitrarily set any field on your `@InjectMocks` [class under test] target.
 The injections happen _very late_; they happen when you call any non-private method on the class under test.